Want Us to Skip Cat Sitting Visits, Withhold Medication, or ‘Ignore’ Your Cats?

 - Senior cats and/or cats needing medication – An elderly cat doesn’t have the reflexes or health they once had and can get into situations they might not be able to get out of or become ill much faster.
 Also, cats with compromised health (diabetes, chronic kidney failure, etc) can suddenly ‘crash’ or experience a health crisis with very little warning.Asking your pet sitter to skip your cat’s insulin, for example, is dangerous.
 Please don’t gamble with your pet’s health–we wouldn’t.

 - Cats, and other pets, CANNOT ‘take care of themselves’ – Let’s imagine a few scenarios:

 - You put the cat’s food dish up on the washing machine, assuming Fido can’t get to it.
 Well, Fido does.
 Now he’s overfed with unfamiliar food (diarrhea! wooo!) and your cat is going hungry (which can quickly lead to a crisis, if the cat has certain medical conditions).

-- It’s 100 degrees in Austin, and your air goes out.
-By the time the pet sitter arrives a day later, it’s over 90 degrees in your home.
+- It’s averaging 90-100 degrees in your city and your air conditioning goes out.
+By the time the pet sitter arrives a day later, it’s over 95 degrees in your home.